Darkthunder119/TetherLinear/README.md

-# Getting Started with this Create React App Custom Boilerplate
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) then migrated over to [Vite](https://vite.dev/).

 ## Modifications